cmrncrick/Temperature-Converter/README.md

 # Fortran Temperature Converter

 This is a command-line Fortran program that converts temperatures between Fahrenheit, Celsius, and Kelvin.
 It includes user-friendly input validation and supports quitting at any input step.
+This was meant to be a simple project to help develop my skills in Fotran.

 ## Features